 Existing named trace configurations in a trace network can be viewed in the Trace Configurations section of the Trace Network tab on the Layer Properties dialog box.
 The Trace Configurations section includes the name, description, creator, created date, and tags for named trace configurations in the trace network.

 Various tools are provided in the Trace Configuration toolset of the Trace Network toolbox to manage and work with trace configurations in the trace network:

 - Delete Trace Configuration

 - Import Trace Configurations

-In scenarios where a trace configuration needs to be modified to account for a network update or changing condition in the field, you can delete the existing configuration and work through the process to add, share, and overwrite existing web maps with the new trace configuration.
+In scenarios in which a trace configuration needs to be modified to account for a network update or changing condition in the field, you can delete the existing configuration and work through the process to add, share, and overwrite existing web maps with the new named trace configuration.
 Note that this process will break any existing downstream dependencies on the web map.
-Alternatively, beginning with ArcGIS Enterprise 10.9, the Alter operation on the Trace Configurations resource in the REST API can be referenced to modify an existing trace configuration in place.
+Alternatively, beginning with ArcGIS Enterprise 10.9, the Alter operation on the Trace Configurations resource in the REST API can be referenced to modify an existing named trace configuration in place.
 To learn more, see Delete a trace configuration.

 The creator value in the .json file is honored during import.
 Since the portal trace network owner and administrators are the only users who can view and work with all trace configurations in a trace network, it is important to update the creator value as necessary to ensure the proper access to the imported trace configurations in an enterprise geodatabase.